Today, I was waiting in the car for my 15 year old daughter. I had already been waiting there for ten minutes (as usual). I was annoyed.

 The list could go on… but, you get the idea.

-Later that day, we were standing in a group of people talking, and I was watching her interacting with others.
-She was kind, friendly, compassionate, smiling, interacting, and… my sweet girl.
+We were standing in a group of people talking, and I was watching her interacting with others.
+She was kind, friendly, compassionate, smiling, interacting, and… my princess.

 See, she does know all of those things.
 We have taught her well.
 That was our job.
 Now, our job is to just love her… and let her go.
 She is learning to find her own way.
 I don’t need to judge or micro-manage her.
 I just need to love her… unconditionally… with all the good and the bad that comes with being human.